couchbase/query/tutorial/content/slide-40.md

 ## Shopper - Listing the top 10 best selling products

 Don wants to know what are the top 10 best selling products on the dimestore website.

-Thanks to N1QL, we can now easily query the data in Couchbase to produce that list.
+Thanks to SQL for Documents (N1QL), we can now easily query the data in Couchbase to produce that list.

 ![ScreenShot](./images/top10.png)